GarrisonD/raspberry-pi-for-bmw/README.md

 - **(Optional)** Raspberry Pi case and fan.

   _It's optional since it's purely for your convenience.
 In the case of Pi 4, I would go with official ones, especially considering that official ones cost the same or even less than custom ones._

+## 1. Install Raspberry Pi OS to a microSD card

+Download Raspberry Pi Imager from [raspberrypi.org](https://www.raspberrypi.org/software/), install it on your computer, and run.

+Choose `Raspberry Pi OS Lite` for `Operating System` and your microSD card for `Storage`.

+Press `CTRL + SHIFT + X` to show `Advanced options`.

+- Enable SSH and select an authentication method.

+  _If you don't know how to use public-key authentication, go with a password._

+- Configure Wi-Fi and locale settings.

+Click on `Write` and wait for the flashing process to finish.